-A number of California agencies (state and regional) served as CEQA responsible agencies for this Draft EIR/EIS, including:
+A number of California agencies (state and regional) served as CEQA responsible agencies for this Final EIR/EIS, including:

 - California Department of Fish and Wildlife

-- California Department of Transportation
+- State Historic Preservation Office

 - California Public Utilities Commission

 - California State Lands Commission

 - Peninsula Corridor Joint Powers Board (Caltrain)

 - State Water Resources Control Board

 - Bay Area Air Quality Management District

 - San Francisco Bay Conservation and Development Commission (BCDC)

+- Bay Area Rapid Transit District

 Meetings with representatives of federal, state, regional, and local agencies throughout the environmental review process are documented in Table 9-2 and Volume 2, Appendix 9-A. During this coordination, environmental resource agencies expressed concerns about construction and operations impacts on species and their habitat, as well as impacts on wetlands, other waters, and riparian habitat.
-BCDC, a state agency that has been granted authority by the state, pursuant to the McAteer-Petris Act, to plan and regulate activities and development in and around San

-Francisco Bay, raised concerns about encroachment of the project within their jurisdiction, particularly near the Brisbane LMF sites.
+BCDC, a state agency that has been granted authority by the state, pursuant to the McAteer-Petris Act, to plan and regulate activities and development in and around San Francisco Bay, raised concerns about encroachment of the project within its jurisdiction, particularly near the Brisbane LMF sites.
+Following publication of the Draft EIR/EIS, the Authority modified the design of both project alternatives to realign Lagoon Road further north to avoid the priority use area within BCDC's jurisdiction.